Prehistoric Cyprus: Late Bronze Age

-The years of peace that brought about such a flowering of culture and civilisation did not last.
-During these years Cyprus reached unprecedented heights in prosperity and it played a rather neutral role in the differences of her powerful neighbours.

-Rich finds from this period testify to a vivid commerce with other countries.
-We have jewellery and other precious objects from the Aegean along with pottery that prove the close connections of the two areas, though finds coming from Near Eastern countries are also plentiful.
+Rich finds from this period testify to vivid commerce with other countries.
+These include jewellery and other precious objects from the Aegean along with pottery that prove a close connections between the two areas, though finds coming from Near Eastern countries are also plentiful.

 In the later phase of the late Bronze Age (LCIIIA, 1200–1100 BC) great amounts of "Mycenaean" IIIC:1b pottery were produced locally.
-New architectural features include Cyclopean walls, found on the Greek mainland as well and a certain type of rectangular stepped capitals, endemic on Cyprus.
+New architectural features include Cyclopean walls, found on the Greek mainland as well and a certain type of rectangular stepped capitals, endemic to Cyprus.
 Chamber tombs are given up in favour of shaft graves.
 Cyprus was settled by Mycenaean Greeks by the end of the Bronze Age, beginning the Hellenization of the island.
 Large amounts of IIIC:1b pottery are found in Palestine during this period as well.
 There are finds that show close connections to Egypt as well.
-In Hala Sultan Tekke Egyptian pottery has been found, among them wine jugs bearing the cartouche of Seti I and fish bones of the Nile perch.
+Egyptian pottery has been found at Hala Sultan Tekke, among them wine jugs bearing the cartouche of Seti I and fish bones of the Nile perch.

-Another Greek wave of colonization is believed to have taken place in the following century (LCIIIB, 1100–1050), indicated, among other things, by a new type of graves (long dromoi) and Mycenean influences in pottery decoration.
+Another wave of Greek colonization is believed to have taken place in the following century (LCIIIB, 1100–1050), indicated, among other things, by a new type of graves (long dromoi) and Mycenean influences in pottery decoration.

 Most authors claim that the Cypriot city kingdoms, first described in written sources in the 8th century BC were already founded in the 11th century BC.
 Other scholars see a slow process of increasing social complexity between the 12th and the 8th centuries, based on a network of chiefdoms.
 In the 8th century (geometric period) the number of settlements increases sharply and monumental tombs, like the 'Royal' tombs of Salamis appear for the first time.
 This could be a better indication for the appearance of the Cypriot kingdoms.
 This period shows the appearance of large urban centers.